 Can Dutton Employment Law advise me on my entitlement to severance pay in Ontario?

 Yes!
-We will provide a free consultation to anyone terminated from work looking to review how much severance pay in Ontario they should receive.
+We will provide a free consultation to anyone terminated from work looking to review how much severance in Ontario they should receive.
 We have reviewed thousands of severance packages and have successfully increased severance for our clients, although past results do not equal future success.

 My colleague Andrew Monkhouse at my firm, Monkhouse Law, created this video to discuss the basics of severance pay in Ontario.

 We are the Dutton Employment Law Group at Monkhouse Law.
 Call us now for a phone consultation or an in-person consultation: 416.551.1153.
 Or fill out the form below for a free call back.
 We will usually call you back on the same day (not on weekends).